Meta-Learning Sparse Compression Networks: Experiments

 \subsection{Structured sparse modulations}

 \end{minipage}

-In this section, we consider the evaluation of the sparse modulation setting (Section \ref{sec:stuctured}).
-The closest comparison is Functa \citep{dupont2022data}, which we take to be our baseline method.
+In this section, we consider the evaluation of the sparse structured modulation setting (Section \ref{sec:stuctured}).
+The closest competitor is Functa \citep{dupont2022data}, which we take to be our baseline method.
 We evaluate on \textit{Voxels} using the top 10 classes of the ShapeNet dataset \citep{chang2015shapenet}, \textit{NeRF scenes} using SRN Cars \citep{sitzmann2019scene}, manifolds using the ERA-5 dataset \citep{hersbach2019era5} and on images using the CelebAHQ dataset \citep{karras2017progressive}.

-Due to the low comparative dimensionality of modulations, networks in this section are significantly deeper, comprising 15 layers of 512 units each.
+Due to the relatively low dimensionality of modulations, networks in this section are significantly deeper, comprising 15 layers of 512 units each.
 In accordance with Functa, we report results using MetaSGD with 3 inner-loop sets and varying batch sizes (see Appendix for details) due to memory restrictions.
 We show full quantitative results in Table \ref{tab:full_functa_mscn}, noting that we outperform Functa by a noticeable margin in almost all settings.

-Resulting sparsity patterns shown in Figure \ref{fig:structured_sparsity_pattern} (middle \& bottom) in this setting are particularly interesting, showing that our method leads to the intuitive result of preferring to allocate most of its modulation budget in earlier layers, as such modulations have the potential to have a large effect on the whole network.
+Resulting sparsity patterns shown in Figure \ref{fig:structured_sparsity_pattern} (middle \& bottom) are particularly interesting, showing that our method leads to the intuitive result of preferring to allocate most of its modulation budget in earlier layers, as such modulations have the potential to have a large effect on the whole network.
 Indeed \cite{dupont2022data} write \textit{``reconstructions are more sensitive to earlier modulation layers than later ones.
-Hence we can reduce the number of shift modulations by only using them for the first few layers of the MLP corresponding to the INR.
-While also competitive, we found that this approach does slightly worse than using latent modulations''}.
-A possible explanation for that observation is our finding confirming that while early modulations do make the largest difference, our method continues to make use of modulations in layer layers.
-This is another argument for learned sparsity patterns over pre-defined distribution, which would result in a mostly uniform allocation throughout the network.
+Hence we can reduce the number of shift modulations by only using them for the first few layers of the MLP''}.
+A possible explanation for that observation is that while early modulations do make the largest difference, our method continues to make use of modulations in later layers.
+This is another argument for learned sparsity patterns over pre-defined distributions, which would result in a mostly uniform allocation throughout the network.

 Interestingly, Figure \ref{fig:structured_sparsity_pattern} (top) shows that modulations show a high-degree of reuse.
 We plot the fraction of modulations that are re-used when starting an optimisation process from the same random initialisation but allowing for larger number of modulations (x-axis) relative to a network with fewer modulations (distinguished by colours).
 In all cases the fraction of re-use is much higher than with a random allocation.